yurasenchuk/seidel_calculator/README.md

 # seidel_calculator

 Seidel calculator - educational project written in Django using Celery Also used Redis as Message broker, PostgreSQL as DB
+Written to show how we can work with time-consuming tasks (operating time simulated)

 Project configurated to deploy on Heroku and doesn't work localy